- Location: Kedarnath, Uttarakhand 246445

 On this hand part of Mahesha, a Jyotirlinga appeared and Lord Shankara appeared from this light.
 By getting a Darshan of Lord Shankar, the Pandavas was absolved of their sins.
 The Lord informed the Pandavas, “From now on, I will stay here as a triangular-shaped JyotirLinga.
 By taking a Darshan of Kedarnath, devotees would attain piety”.
 A triangular-shaped rock is worshiped in Garbhagriha of the temple.
 Surrounding Kedarnath, there are numerous signs of the Pandavas.
 Raja Pandu passed away at Pandukeshwar.

 The tribals here perform a dance called, “Pandav Nritya”.
-The mountain top where the Pandavas went to Swarga is considered as “Swargarohini”, which is located in Badrinath.
+The mountain top where the Pandavas went to Swarga is considered “Swargarohini”, which is located in Badrinath.
 One of his fingers fell on the earth when Darmaraja was leaving for Swarga.
 At that place, Dharmaraj installed a Shiva Linga, which is the size of the thumb.
 To gain Shankara, Mashisharupa and Bheema battled with maces.
 Bheema was struck with regret.
 He began to massage Lord Shankara’s body with ghee.
 In memory of this occasion, even today, this triangular Shiva JyotirLinga is rubbed with ghee.
 Water and Bel leaves are used for worship.

 Shiva appeared before them when Nara-Narayan went to Badrika town and began the worship of Parthiva.
 Nara-Narayan desired that, for the well-being of humanity, Shiva should stay there in his original form.
-Approving their desire, in the snow-clad Himalayas, in a place called Kedar, Mahesh himself there as a Jyoti.
+Approving their desire, in the snow-clad Himalayas, in a place called Kedar, Mahesh himself was there as a Jyoti.
 Here, He is considered as Kedareshwara.

-- The 1st hall inside Kedarnath Temple includes statues of the 5 Pandava brothers, Lord Krishna, Nandi, the vehicle of Shiva and Veerabhadra, among the guards of Shiva.
+- The 1st hall inside Kedarnath Temple includes statues of the 5 Pandava brothers, Lord Krishna, and Nandi, the vehicle of Shiva and Veerabhadra, among the guards of Shiva.
 Statue of Draupadi and other deities are also installed in the primary hall.
-A medium-size conical rough stone formation is worshiped in the Garbagruha and believed as Sadashiva form of Lord Shiva.
+A medium-sized conical rough stone formation is worshiped in the Garbagruha and believed as Sadashiva form of Lord Shiva.
 An uncommon feature of the temple is the head of a man sculpted in the triangular stone fascia.

 - The Raval of Kedarnath temple does not carry out the pujas.
 The pujas are performed by Raval’s assistants on his guidelines.
 He moves with the deity to Ukhimath during the winter.
 There are 5 main priests for the temple, and they become head priests for one year by rotation.